 Valley School Curriculum Statement

-Our curriculum at Valley has evolved over many years based on our collective experience of working with unique children with a diverse range of needs.
-It is tried and tested but continues to be modified to meet the changing needs of the children as well as taking on board developments in special education teaching.
+Our curriculum has evolved over many years and is based on our collective experience of working with unique children with a diverse range of needs.
+It is tried and tested yet continues to be adapted to meet the changing needs of the children as well as taking on board developments in special education teaching.
 It is influenced by aspects of the Early Years Foundation Stage, the National Curriculum and the Curriculum for Children with Learning Difficulties.